Table of Contents

 Despite the fact that amla has been used in Ayurvedic medicine for centuries, the global research community has only recently begun to truly delve into the evidence behind this ancient cure-all remedy.
 And the results have been pretty astounding.

-Apart from its incredible nutritional value (with more vitamin C than citrus and more antioxidants than any other plant on the planet), scientists have discovered a vast array of medicinal benefits, ranging from lowering high cholesterol and blood glucose to assisting weight-loss and immunity.
+Apart from its incredible nutritional value (with more vitamin C than citrus and more antioxidant properties than any other plant on the planet), scientists have discovered a vast array of medicinal benefits, ranging from lowering high cholesterol and blood glucose to assisting weight-loss and boosting your immune system.

 In this article, we’ll explore amla’s effects on your cholesterol in two scenarios — general hyperlipidemia and diabetic dyslipidemia — and show how adding amla to your diet can be an excellent, plant-based alternative to artificial medications.